yifan-hou/force_control/README.md

 # Set force
 The force being set is in transformed space (if R_a=I, then in world frame).
-It's  the force that the outside environment will feel from the robot end-effector.
+It's the force felt by the outside from the robot.
 For example, if fz=10, the robot will pull up.

+The logic for force control is as follows. (see update()).
+If the set force is larger than feedback(here the feedback is the force felt by the environment, not necessarily the original sensor reading), then f_TErr is positive, the pseudo spring-mass-damper will be pushed forward, which will create a larger force felt by the environment to make f_TErr smaller.

 Call controller.reset() before the first controller.update()